nandabritto/Search_your_brand/README.md

  ## Project Purpose

 Create an app that can search tweets using Twitter API and outputs tweets with a chosen keyword in a max range of 100km.
 Also, create a table data with all tweets location grouped and counted.
-Data created can be viewed on Terminal or stored on Google Spreadsheets.
+Data created can be viewed on terminal or stored on Google Spreadsheets.

 ## User Experience